weck0/weckov1/content/projects/ReactResume.md

 showInProjects: true
 ---

 Online version of my 2021 resume made for fun.
-I was interested in learning React.js and Gatsby.js so I decided to build my portfolio with these new and trending languages and it was a lot of fun.
+I was interested in learning React.js and Gatsby.js so I decided to build my portfolio with these new and trending languages.